-At our 2011 Annual Meeting, our stockholders voted on an advisory resolution regarding the compensation of our named executive officers, which was approved by more than 97% of the votes cast on the proposal (the "say on pay proposal").
-These results demonstrated strong stockholder support for our overall executive compensation approach and the actions set forth in our 2011 proxy statement.
-The Compensation Committee considered and will continue to consider the outcome of these advisory votes when considering future executive compensation arrangements.
+At our 2012 Annual Meeting, our stockholders voted on an advisory resolution regarding the compensation of our named executive officers, which was approved by more than 93% of the votes cast on the proposal (the "say on pay proposal").
+These results demonstrated strong stockholder support for our overall executive compensation approach.
+The Compensation Committee considered and will continue to consider the outcome of these annual advisory votes when considering future executive compensation arrangements.

 In addition to our annual say on pay proposal, management has also opened a dialogue with our stockholders.
 As part of this dialogue, stockholders are encouraged to provide feedback on our executive compensation programs and to provide us feedback on its various components.
+We have reached out to and engaged in conversations with some of our larger stockholders regarding our compensation programs and philosophy, all of whom expressed positive feedback on our current practices.
 We believe that these conversations will better situate our company to modify the compensation programs to address shareholder concerns on an ongoing basis.
 Management reports to the Compensation Committee on issues or concerns our stockholders provide with respect to our executive compensation programs.
 We encourage shareholders to reach out to the Board or the Compensation Committee with any feedback on our executive compensation programs.
-For more information on providing feedback and the related procedures, please see "Corporate Governance-Communications with the Board" in this Proxy Statement.
+For more information on providing feedback and the related procedures, please see "Corporate Governance- Communications with the Board" in this Proxy Statement.